|The Wendy's Company Code of Business Conduct and Ethics|

 Business transactions that benefit family members give an appearance of impropriety.
 Your family members may not have a personal financial interest in, accept any payments whatsoever from, enter into contracts with, or otherwise establish a business relationship with the Company or its franchisees or suppliers except as has been approved in advance by the Legal Department.
-Notify your supervisor and the Compliance Officer or the General Counsel immediately if any of your family members are employed by, give advice to, or otherwise have an interest in the Company, or a Company supplier, or franchisee.
+Notify your supervisor, the Compliance Officer or the Chief Legal Officer immediately if any of your family members are employed by, give advice to, or otherwise have an interest in the Company, or a Company supplier, or franchisee.

 Although we cannot anticipate every situation that might create or be a conflict of interest in financial/investment dealings, the following are examples of conflicts:

 - Working for, serving as a partner, officer or director of, or having a significant stockholding in a business enterprise that does business with or competes with the Company;

 - Buying, leasing or selling property from, or to, Wendy’s, or near locations known to be of interest to the Company or its franchisees;

 - Accepting payments, services or loans not available to the general public from, or rendering consulting services to, persons or entities dealing or contemplating dealing with Wendy’s, or in competition with the Company;